makoto-mk-kanehiro/libptp2-theta/README.md

 # libptp2 and ptpcam for RICOH THETA camera control with a USB cable

+You may want to consider [libgphoto2](https://github.com/codetricity/libgphoto2-theta) as it is a newer code base that is actively maintained.  libgphoto2 also does not require libusb-compat and will compile against libusb-1.0-0-dev.

 More information is [here](https://theta360.guide/special/linuxstreaming/).

 This is based on ptpcam.